infantiablue/techika/src/blog/posts/2021-05-18-isNaN-vs-Number_isNaN.md

 ```

-### Conclusion
+## Conclusion

-In my oppinion, `isNaN()` may mot be bug as many people thought but it should be considered when you want to focus on the detection of value.
+From my personal point of view, `isNaN()` may not be a bug as many people thought but it could be considered when you want to focus on the detection of value.
 The thing is that we need to comprehend its mechanism that it will try to convert arguments to `Number`.
-For reliability we should implement `Number.isNaN()` when we want to make sure its argument is `Number` for the comparision.
+For reliability, we should implement `Number.isNaN()` when we want to make sure its argument is `Number` for the comparison.